 1. They gain power by destroying others.
-It is like an adrenalin rush when they “win” over someone.
-They manage to get in positions of authority and are difficult to displace, once there.
+It is like an adrenaline rush when they “win” over someone.
+They manage to get into positions of authority and are difficult to displace, once there.

 3. They can either be war-like in their personalities so that they are intimidating.